Pushplaybang/Meteor-schema-templates/readme.md

 ### UpdatedAt date
-includes a timestamp for when the document was last updated
+Automatically includes a timestamp for when the document was last updated

 ```js
 someSchema = new SimpleSchema([